Quantum-corrected anti-de Sitter space-time: Introduction

 In this paper we follow a third, even less ambitious, approach.
 We fix a background space-time having metric $g^{0}_{\mu \nu }$ and find the RSET on this background.
 This RSET is then used as the source term in the SCEE \eqref{eq:semiclassicalEinEqns}, which are then solved nonperturbatively to give the quantum corrected (QC) metric $g_{\mu \nu }^{{\rm {QC}}}$ whose curvature tensors appear on the left-hand-side of \eqref{eq:semiclassicalEinEqns}.
 This approach has been applied in three dimensions (where the additional curvature tensors $H^{(1,2)}_{\mu \nu }$ are absent) to find the QC BTZ black holes and naked singularities \cite{Casals:2016odj,Casals:2018ohr,Casals:2019jfo}, and also more recently to three-dimensional black holes in massive gravity \cite{Chernicoff:2024dll}.
 In this paper, we will only be concerned with quantum states for which the constants $\alpha $ and $\beta $ in \eqref{eq:semiclassicalEinEqns} both vanish, so that the Einstein equations we will be solving can be written as

 where the quantities on the left-hand-side involve the QC metric $g_{\mu \nu }^{\rm {QC}}$ while the RSET on the right-hand-side is computed on the fixed background metric $g_{\mu \nu }^{0}$.
-The terms on the left-hand-side of (\ref{eq:QCEinEqns}) are second order in derivatives of the QC metric $g_{\mu \nu }^{\rm {QC}}$, which facilities finding solutions.
+The terms on the left-hand-side of (\ref{eq:QCEinEqns}) are second order in derivatives of the QC metric $g_{\mu \nu }^{\rm {QC}}$, which facilitates finding solutions.
 This approach is often referred to as the ``back-reaction'' problem.

-In this paper we address the back-reaction problem for a simple toy model, taking the initial fixed background metric $g_{\mu \nu }^{0}$ to be that of four dimensional global anti-de Sitter (AdS) space-time.
-Since AdS is a maximally symmetric space-time, this is the simplest nontrivial example of the back-reaction problem (the back-reaction on Minkowski space-time being trivial for a quantum field in the global vacuum state).
+In this paper we address the back-reaction problem for a simple toy model, taking the initial fixed background metric $g_{\mu \nu }^{0}$ to be that of four-dimensional global anti-de Sitter (AdS) space-time.
+Since AdS is a maximally-symmetric space-time, this is the simplest nontrivial example of the back-reaction problem (the back-reaction on Minkowski space-time being trivial for a quantum field in the global vacuum state).
 Quantum field theory on four-dimensional global AdS was initiated many years ago \cite{Avis:1977yn,Allen:1986ty} for a massless, conformally-coupled scalar field $\Phi$ satisfying the Klein-Gordon equation